-To reach here, you would need to get to Chunnambar Boat house which is on the highway between Cuddalore and Pondicherry.
-Here, you can book a ticket for the ferry that will take you to paradise beach.
-The ticket would cost you approx INR 150.
+To reach here, you would need to get to Chunnambar Boat House which is on the highway between Cuddalore and Pondicherry.
+Here, you can book a ticket for the ferry that will take you to Paradise Beach.
+The ticket would cost you approx ₹200.
 Don’t leave till you see the sunset here!

 Cherai Beach is located in the state of Kerala.
-It can easily be reached from Cochin, which is the major tourist city.
-It is approximately 30 kms away from Cochin, which means it would take you approx 30-40 mins to get here.
+It can easily be reached from Cochin, which is a major tourist city.
 This stretch of beach is 10 km long.
 It can be considered as a slightly active beach because you’d find many restaurants and lots of resorts parallel to the beach.
 Not isolated completely, but safe to swim, sunbathe and take a stroll.

 There’s the Arabian Sea on one side, backwaters and fish farms in the vicinity of the beach.
 This makes it special as you’re exploring different sides of the city.
 Majority of the villages here are dedicated to fishing and the communities here are extremely friendly.

 The resorts here are at a reasonable price, so you could choose to stay here for a night if you fall in love with the vibe of the place.
 We’d recommend stepping out to the beach early in the morning to catch a beautiful view of the sunrise.